-Nevada.
+The project lies within the Candelaria Mining District, historically the richest silver mining district in Nevada.
 Estimated production from the late 1880's to 1954 was 22 million ounces of silver.
-From 1874 to 1883, the Northern Belle Deposit alone produced high grade lodes averaging 1,700 - 2,000 g/t (50 - 60 oz/t) silver.
+From 1874 to 1883, the Northern Belle Deposit alone produced high grade lodes averaging 1,700 - 2,000 grams per tonne (g/t) silver (50 - 60 oz/ton).
 Open pit mining between 1980 and 1999 resulted in the production of 47 million ounces of silver, with Kinross Gold producing approximately 13 million ounces of that between 1994 and 1999.

-SSR completed a large drilling program prior to acquiring the project in 2001 and commissioned a technical resource report titled "Candelaria Project Technical Report" dated May 24, 2001 (filed on SEDAR on June 20, 2002), prepared by Pincock Allen & Holt.
+SSR Mining Inc. (SSR or Silver Standard) completed a large drilling program prior to acquiring the project in 2001 and commissioned a technical resource report titled "Candelaria Project Technical Report" dated May 24, 2001 (filed on SEDAR on June 20, 2002), prepared by Pincock Allen & Holt.
 Historical resources as outlined in the report amount to approximately 44 million ounces of silver in the Measured and Indicated categories with an additional 82.8 million ounces of silver Inferred.
-See section titled "Cautionary Note on Historical Resource Estimates".
+See section titled "Cautionary Notes on Historical Resource Estimates".